 - The Menu button opens up a menu consisting of Tutorial, Instructions, Guide, "More games", Music and New Game options.

 - The World button is used to open up world statistics, such as population alive, number of hospitals, days passed, regions infected, regions forsaken, etc.

-- The Disease button lets you upgrade your disease.
-It lists your evolution points, the lethality, infectiousness and visibility of your virus.
+- The Disease button lets players upgrade the disease.
+It lists evolution points, the lethality, infectiousness and visibility of the virus.

-- The time control lets you pause, speed up by half, or triple the speed of time, or return it to normal.
+- The time control lets players pause, speed up by half, or triple the speed of time, or return it to normal.
 The date simply lists the date and time.